Japan's defense ministry to open mass vaccination centre in Tokyo

 Japan began vaccinating its sizable elderly population this month but only about 1.5% of the country’s entire 126 million population has been vaccinated, according to a Reuters tracker.

-Officials have so far been dependent on limited imported doses of Pfizer Inc's (PFE.N) vaccine.
+Officials have so far been dependent on limited imported doses of Pfizer Inc’s vaccine.

 Japan has recorded about 564,000 COVID-19 cases, including 9,969 deaths.